 Given the long-term and recurring nature of our customer contracts, we use net revenue retention as a key metric.
 Net revenue retention compares our revenue associated with a set of active restaurant logos in a one-year period to the same set of restaurant logos in the prior year period.
-We calculate net revenue retention by dividing a particular period's quarterly annual recurring revenue, including both platform and transaction revenue, by the prior period's quarterly annual reoccurring revenue using the same set of restaurant logos.
+We calculate net revenue retention by dividing a particular period's quarterly annual reoccurring revenue, including both Platform and Transaction revenue, by the prior period's quarterly annual reoccurring revenue using the same set of restaurant logos.
 Net revenue retention is an indicator of the propensity of our customers to continue working with us and expanding their relationship with us.
 We assess our net revenue retention quarterly on a rolling basis year-over-year.
-For the three months ended September 30, 2022, our net revenue retention was 105% while for the three months ended September 30, 2021, it was 119%.
-The decrease was due to customer relationship cancellations with the enterprise and certain associated franchisees under our third largest customer.
+For the fiscal year ended June 30, 2022, our net revenue retention was 102% while for the fiscal year ended June 30, 2021, it was 137%.
+Having digested expansion within our current customer base by the middle of 2021 which fueled the prior year net revenue retention metric, during the fiscal year ended June 30, 2022, we either signed or expanded three new named logos, entering into a new "land" cycle of growth.
+As these new customers start to rollout and expand their location counts, we expect net revenue retention to increase in fiscal year 2022.